ibm-cloud-docs/CDN/api.md

 Retrieves a mapping's current Hotlink Protection behavior.

   * **Parameters**:
-    * `uniqueId` - Provide the uniqueId of the mapping to which the behavior belongs.
+    * `uniqueId` - Provide the unique ID of the mapping to which the behavior belongs.

   * **Returns** - An object of type `SoftLayer_Network_CdnMarketplace_Configuration_Behavior_HotlinkProtection`.